 DrawPlus X8 is a paid solution costs $120 but comes in a Starter Edition that’s 100% free forever.
 With it you can import and export SVG, use touch-based drawing tablets, animate with keyframes, and have access to all kinds of brushes.
 It’s a bit limited otherwise, but worth giving a try.

 SVG-Edit is an open source vector graphics editor that runs in your browser.
 If you think that automatically makes this worse than a desktop app, think again.
-SVG-Edit is packed with features that make it worthwhile and rivals all of its competitors except for maybe Illustrator.
+SVG-Edit is packed with features that make it worthwhile and rivals all of its competitors (except Illustrator).

 Just download it here and run it in your browser.
 It works in Chrome, Firefox, Opera, Safari, and Edge.